annikamljn/CSS145_Group8_Activity3/README.md

 - Higher **RAM** capacities and **CPU frequencies** generally result in higher prices.

 ## Repository Structure
-- `main.py`: The main Streamlit app that powers the dashboard
+- `main.py`: The main Streamlit app
 - `laptop_price - dataset.csv`: The dataset used in our analysis

 ## Group 8 Members: